-'It's a good thing to be a Scotland fan again'
+Clarke impact 'incredible', says Scottish FA boss

 Last updated on .From the section Scotland

-Head coach Steve Clarke has done "incredible" work in his four years with Scotland, Scottish FA chief executive Ian Maxwell suggests.
+Head coach Steve Clarke has done "incredible" work in his four years with Scotland, Scottish FA chief executive Ian Maxwell says.

-Scotland sit top of their Euro 2024 qualifying group, winning their first four matches.
+Scotland top their Euro 2024 qualifying group, winning their first four matches.

 Tuesday's success against Georgia made it 10 consecutive qualifying victories.

-"I remember when we announced him at the press conference in 2019 we said we needed a manager to make a pot 4 team a pot 2 team," Maxwell told BBC Scotland.
+"I remember when we announced him at the press conference in 2019, we said we needed a manager to make a pot four team a pot two team," Maxwell said.

-"We're now a Nations League group A side, so he's actually taken us a bit higher.
+"We're now a Nations League Group A side, so he's actually taken us a bit higher.

 "The only word I can think to use when talking about his impact is incredible."

-It is the first time Scotland have started a campaign with four successive wins, with Spain beaten at Hampden and Norway edged out by two late goals in Olso.
+It is the first time Scotland have started a campaign with four successive wins, with Spain beaten at Hampden and Norway edged out by two late goals in Oslo.

 It leaves Scotland eight points clear in Group A, with a trip to Cyprus next up in September.

-"It's not done yet, but we are very, very close," Maxwell said of the prospect of reaching back-to-back European Championship finals under Clarke.
+"It's not done yet, but we are very, very close," Maxwell told BBC Scotland of the prospect of reaching back-to-back European Championship finals under Clarke.

 "We are a really good team and I'd be amazed if we don't pick up more points over the rest of this campaign - and that's what we need to do."